 Below is a quick reference table showing common EV and PHEV models, their onboard charger ratings, and the maximum AC charging power they support.
 Understanding your vehicle’s onboard charger capacity helps you choose the right home charger for the fastest, most efficient charging experience.

-DC Onboard Chargers (Three-Phase Onboard Chargers)
+DC Onboard EV Chargers (Three-Phase Onboard Chargers)

 These chargers allow the vehicle to be charged directly with Direct Current (DC) from a charging station.
 They bypass the car’s onboard charger for faster charging.
 These chargers are typically found in public charging stations and can deliver power from 50 kW to over 350 kW.

-Onboard chargers have varying requirements when it comes to the system-level charging functions in battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVS), and, in the near future, fuel cell electric vehicles (FCEVS).
+Onboard chargers have varying requirements when it comes to the system-level charging functions in battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs), and, in the near future, fuel cell electric vehicles (FCEVs).

-| Onboard Charger Parameters | Currently, Less than 400V, some 800V, and wide adoption of 800V. | Plug-in Hybrid Electric Vehicles (PHEVS) or Fuel Cell Electric Vehicles (FCEVS). |
+| Onboard Charger Parameters | Currently, Less than 400V, some 800V, and wide adoption of 800V. | Plug-in Hybrid Electric Vehicles (PHEVs) or Fuel Cell Electric Vehicles (FCEVs). |

 |---|---|---|